evanSpendlove/personal-website/content/jobs/Google/index.md

 **Hermes**

-- Stack: Go, Protocol Buffers, Prometheus, Stackdriver, Grafana
+- Technologies: Go, Protocol Buffers, Prometheus, Stackdriver, Grafana
-- Implemented, with one other intern, a black box probing plugin for Cloudprober to monitor the availability and consistency of Google Cloud Storage.
+- Implemented a black box probing plugin for Cloudprober to monitor the availability and consistency of Google Cloud Storage.
 - Designed a thread-safe core probe structure for scaled use against multiple targets.
 - Architected and implemented metrics for integration with Prometheus and Stackdriver.